mocquin/physipy/README.md

  - Improve numpy compatibility
  - Add [uncertainty](https://github.com/lebigot/uncertainties/) support
  - Allow changing base unit system (cgs, Planck units, etc)

-## Discussions

-Here are some thoughts about the current implementation that could/should be discussed/improved :
-- How to properly handle radian and steradian dimensions and units ?
-- Populate modules to stor units and constants instead of dictionnaries ?

 ## License